thinkjs/thinkjs/packages/think-payload/README.md

   By default, a `Buffer` instance will be returned when no encoding is specified.
   Most likely, you want `utf-8`, so setting `encoding` to `true` will decode as `utf-8`.
   You can use any type of encoding supported by [iconv-lite](https://www.npmjs.org/package/iconv-lite#readme).
-- **keepExtensions:** If you want the files written to form.uploadDir to include the extensions of the original files, set this property to true.
-- **uploadDir:** Sets the directory for placing file uploads in.
-You can move them later on using fs.rename().
-The default is os.tmpdir().
-- **hash:** If you want checksums calculated for incoming files, set this to either 'sha1' or 'md5'.
 - **extendTypes:** support extend types:

   ```javascript